apolcyn/traclus_impl/README.md

 parameters that you might find when looking at the code.

 * The distance function math is in distance_functions.py and geometry.py

+* in coordination.py, "run_traclus" first removes points in the trajectories that are too close, and then calls "the_whole_enchilada", which runs traclus.
+Zero-length line segments need to be removed first just to let everything else run smooth.

 ### Notes on Performance ###
 * Currently, the main bottleneck seems to be the quadratic clustering, and future work includes improving this.